asgerjakobsen/TARGET-seq-plus-RNA/README.md

 ### Mapping

 The pipeline maps using STAR.
-STAR needs a GTF with gene annotations for mapping and gene assignment.
-If using ERCC spike-ins, these need to be appended to the genome fasta file before building the STAR index.
+STAR needs a custom index with gene annotations for mapping and gene assignment.
+If using ERCC spike-ins, these need to be appended to the genome fasta file before building the STAR index (see above).
-Currently mapping on a single read works.
-For paired-end reads where Read 1 is a cell barcode, please specify `mapping: read2` in the `pipeline.yml`.

 ### Counting